Nour El Sherbini: 2025 record equalling feat

+National representation

+WSF World Junior Team championships

-She reached a world ranking of No. 1 in April 2016.
-Also in 2016, she won her second world team title as part of the Egyptian team that won the gold medal at the 2016 Women's World Team Squash Championships.
+2009, she won her first world team title as part of the Egyptian team that won the gold medal at the 2009 Women's World Junior Team Championships.

+2011, She was part of the Egyptian team that won the fifth title at the WSF World Junior Team title.
+The 2013 edition was Nour’s last with the junior national team in World Junior Team Championships.

+WSF World Team Championships

-In 2018, she won her third world team title as part of the Egyptian team that won the 2018 Women's World Team Squash Championships.
+In 2012, she was part of the team that regained the world team title after winning a gold medal at the 2012 WSF World Team Championships.
+2014, she was part of the Egyptian team that won the bronze medal at the 2014 Women's World Team Squash Championships.
+2016, she won her second world team title as part of the Egyptian team that won the gold medal at the 2016 Women's World Team Squash Championships.
+2018, she won her third world team title as part of the Egyptian team that won the 2018 Women's World Team Squash Championships.
 In 2022, she was part of the Egyptian team that won the 2022 Women's World Team Squash Championships.
 It was her fourth world team title.

+In December 2024, El Sherbini helped Egypt win their fourth consecutive title at the 2024 Women's World Team Squash Championships.